-The Food Rescue US app specializes in connecting businesses with surplus food to hunger relief organizations.
+The Food Rescue US app connects businesses with surplus food to hunger relief organizations.
 It also helps volunteers easily transport the food from location to location.

 Whether you want to sign your business up for the app or volunteer to help transport food, this app is a great way to minimize food waste and give back to the community.
-At the moment, the Food Rescue US app has helped over 75 million meals stay out of landfills and get to those who need them most.
+Currently, the Food Rescue US app has helped over 75 million meals stay out of landfills and get to those who need them most.

 15. Food Rescue Hero

 This app helps volunteers serve their community by transporting excess food from point A to point B. It matches users with the non-profits serving food nearby and guides them to the locations.

 A “rescue” can be performed whenever the user has free time.
 In addition, the app provides background information on each of the non-profits so “rescuers” can get information about the organizations they are serving.